Create Image from Docker Image

 However, you can develop on an actual container.
 But there are still some advantages to use WSL:

-• Somewhat easier to setup.
+- Somewhat easier to setup.

-• Persistent.
+- Persistent.
 Unless you delete the WSL distribution, it will stay there.

-• You don’t need an IDE or a never ending process to keep your environment alive.
+- You don't need an IDE or a never ending process to keep your environment alive.

 A docker image does not pack only the filesystem.
 It also contains other useful information like the environment variables, the current user, working directory and startup command.
 All this cannot be translated as is in a WSL distribution.

-What you can do most of the time is gather this information and add it to the .zshrc file or any environment file.
+What you can do most of the time is gather this information and add it to the

-βŒ› Creating directory [C:\Users\AntoineMartin\AppData\Local\Wsl\builder]...
+⌛ Creating directory [C:\Users\AntoineMartin\AppData\Local\Wsl\builder]...

-βŒ› Creating distribution [builder] from [C:\Users\AntoineMartin\AppData\Local\Wsl\RootFS\miniwsl.alpine.rootfs.tar.gz]...
+⌛ Creating instance [builder] from [C:\Users\AntoineMartin\AppData\Local\Wsl\RootFS\docker.alpine.rootfs.tar.gz]...

-Method 1: Skipping docker (skopeo and umoci)
+Method 1: Skipping docker (skopeo and umoci)¶

 The first method uses skopeo to download the layers of the docker image and umoci to flatten them.

-We first create the following script:
+We first create the following script inside the WSL instance:

 #!/usr/bin/env zsh